 Factors such as the location of the facility, its size, the type of treatment provided, and the type of facility are all factored into costs.
 Finding the actual costs associated with a treatment program online may be difficult to locate, making it especially important for you to reach out to facilities directly and discuss your options.
 Many will work with Medicare, Medicaid, private insurance, state-funded insurance, or even military coverage to cover the costs of treatment.
 The amount insurance providers will cover varies depending on the insurer and what the provider accepts.
 Some even have financing options available to help make the cost of treatment more manageable.

 Inpatient treatment can be expensive due to cost of housing, food, round-the-clock supervision, and other amenities.
 Other options, such as outpatient treatment, can be cheaper because the client participates in therapy sessions, but does not have housing, food, or other amenities covered.
 There are numerous low-cost and no-cost options available as well.
 Some facilities have sliding-scale fees based on income so clients can still receive the help they need, and there are numerous no-cost options with support groups like Alcoholics Anonymous and SMART Recovery offering free support groups to the community.
+Learn more about the pros and cons of outpatient rehab.

 When you are ready to make the move, consider using an intervention as a way to reach out to your child.
 An intervention can help you express your concerns, your desire for them to get help, and provide them with a roadmap to recovery.
 Interventions are often used as a tool to transition someone into recovery, so it is important to have chosen a treatment program and prepare to transport them as soon as possible following it.